Featured image: Washington University in St. Louis

 Itchy skin or itching is also called Pruritus and can be caused by so many different things; some are treatable and manageable but not necessarily curable like eczema and psoriasis whereas another itch might be the result of a bite or a sting and will pass with time.

-Itching can also result from a reaction to some sort of allergens like a soap powder (try a hypoallergenic laundry liquid like this one) or material in clothing or from something ingested like shellfish or other form of seafood.
+Itching can also result from a reaction to some sort of allergens like a soap powder or material in clothing or from something ingested like shellfish or other form of seafood.
 Itching can accompany systemic illnesses like viruses which often manifest in a rash.
 Diseases like chickenpox are well known for their irritating and itchy spots.
 And stress can cause skin issues and stress and anxiety will almost always make skin issues worse even if they were not the original cause.

 How to stop the itching